 The trap is so easy to fall into.
 As moms, it feels like we do everything.
-Gestate the baby, deliver the baby, feed the baby, wear the baby…mom burnout makes sense in the early years, because our children are basically an extension of our own bodies.
+Gestate the baby, birth the baby, feed the baby, wear the baby…mom burnout makes sense in the early years, because our children are basically an extension of our own bodies.
 As the years go on, even when other family members can chip in more and more, the child’s needs change but the demand stays the same.
 In fact, it probably increases, just in different ways.

 We give and give; from the moment we conceive our bodies begin to prioritize our children first.
 But it’s not sustainable.
 At some point, mom burnout really sets in.
 We simply can’t be everything to everyone all the time.